 Some of my other capabilities include: ES6/Babel, HTML5, CSS3, LESS, Sass, Bash, ImageMagick, Webpack, AngularJS, jQuery, SVG, Git, Postfix, API integration, and Socket.io.

-In case you're wondering, this site was written in TypeScript and runs on Nginx and Node.js using the Pug template engine.
+In case you're wondering, this site was written in TypeScript and runs on Nginx and Node.js in a Docker container using the Pug template engine.

 Experienced in variety